fsouza/riofs-build/README.md

-RioFS is [licensed under GPLv3](https://github.com/skoobe/riofs/blob/master/COPYING), keep that in mind when distributing its binaries :)
+RioFS is [licensed under GPLv3](https://github.com/skoobe/riofs/blob/master/COPYING), keep that in mind when distributing it in binary format.